gendl/gendl-mcp/README.md

 However, if you modify this wrapper and host a service based on the modified software, the AGPL would require you to share your modifications with the users of that service.
 In other words, if you run a modified version of this software as a network service, you must make the modified source code available to the users of that service.

+For applications that need to keep their source code closed, Genworks offers an "AGPL escape clause" in the form of a 5% self-reported quarterly royalty.
+More information and a payment gateway are available at [payments.genworks.com](https://payments.genworks.com).

 The full text of the license can be found in the COPYING.txt file in this directory.

-Note that Gendl itself is licensed under AGPL as well, but if you need to deliver or host closed-source applications, Genworks offers a royalty-based "AGPL escape clause" at payments.genworks.com.